Being able to stop the chatter in your mind and concentrate on the one thing you want to learn is vital for your success in life.

 The good news is that you have the power to fully concentrate too.
 But, as with most of us, you probably are not able to focus on one thing for long enough to get the results you want.

-When you are distracted by your surroundings or by your own thoughts you are not able to fully concentrate and the laser-like power of concentration is lost.
+When you get distracted by your surroundings or by your own thoughts you are not able to fully concentrate and the laser-like power of concentration is lost.
 You may put in the same amount of effort but your mind is not fully with you and you do not get a deep impression of the subject you are studying and it is soon forgotten.